hyrsh/homelab-rpi/mkdocs/docs/03_kubernetes/01_containers.md

 myimage        1.0    59c8f13c04cd   10 seconds ago  5MB
 ```

 This image can now be uploaded to your personal DockerHub account or an alternative registry (e.g. Harbor, Artifactory, ACR, ECR, GCR).
-From there anyone running Docker can use that image to run your binary on their host.
+From there anyone running Docker can use that image to run your image on their host.